-If according to the technical review the string meets all the technical criteria the string is technically validated.
-If the selected string fails to the technical criteria, the requested string is not valid under the policy.
-ICANN staff shall inform and notify the requester accordingly and section Change, withdrawal, or termination of the request (see section below) applies.
+If according to the technical review the selected IDN ccTLD string, and requested variants, if any, meet(s) all the technical criteria, the string is technically validated.
+If the selected IDNccTLD string fails to meet the technical criteria, the requested string and the requested variants, if any, is/are not valid under the policy.